 Getting there Drive 88 kilometres west and south-west from Batchelor then turn left onto the track.
 A 4WD vehicle is essential.

-If you have stamina and luck, you might just get a waterhole to yourself at Walker Creek.
+Walker Creek allows you to camp next to crystal clear waters.
 Eight camp sites, some with their own natural plunge pool or waterfall, are strung along this pretty north-west corner of Litchfield National Park, as well as a couple of day-use pools.
 You need to carry in all your camping gear – but the further you walk, the greater the chance that no-one else will be there.
-Camping fees apply; book using the chalkboard and pay via the honesty box at the car park.
+Camping fees apply; book online via the parks booking system.

 Getting there Drive 83 kilometres west, south-west and north-west from Batchelor.